gds32571/AutoStart-manual/README.md

 ### AutoStart.ino
 A program which runs on an ATTiny45 to electrically "push" the start button on a UPS3v2 board to power up the system.
 The tiny is turned on by the relay which disconnects the 12v wall wart from the UPS.

-The schematic.pdf and board.pdf show a potential commercially made version.
+### schematic.pdf and board.pdf show a potential commercially made version.

-PCB-topview.png shows a OSH Park rendering of the pcb.
+### PCB-topview.png shows a OSH Park rendering of the pcb.

-proto-board.jpg shows a picture of the prototype disconnector/autostart board.
+### proto-board.jpg shows a picture of the prototype disconnector/autostart board.

 I've built and installed 3 of these on my network.